Choose another writer in this calendar:

 writers during a gathering in the 1990s.
 Ko Un denied the allegations

-and filed a 1 billion-won suit agaist his accuser.
+and filed a 1 billion-won suit agaist his accuser, but he lost the

-For further reading: South Korean Poets of Resistance by Won Ko (1993); 'From Korean History to Korean Poetry: Ko Un and Ku Sang' by Brother Anthony, in World Literature Today, Vol. 71 (1997); Voices in Diversity: Poets from Postwar Korea, ed. by Won Ko (2001); 'Poet of Wonders' by Robert Hass, in New York Review of Books, 3 November (2005); Life and Poems of Three Koreans: Kim Chi-Ha, Ko Un, Yang Song-Oo by Harold Hakwon Sunoo (2005); 'Ko Un,' by Heejung Cha, in The Facts on File Companion to the World Novel: 1900 to the Present, Volume 2, ed. by Michael Sollars, Arbolina Llamas Jennings (2008); 'Foreword' by Andrew Motion, in Fist Person Sorrowful, translated by Brother Anthony of Taize & Lee Sang-wha (2012)
+For further reading: South Korean Poets of Resistance by Won Ko (1993); 'From Korean History to Korean Poetry: Ko Un and Ku Sang' by Brother Anthony, in World Literature Today, Vol. 71 (1997); Voices in Diversity: Poets from Postwar Korea, ed. by Won Ko (2001); 'Poet of Wonders' by Robert Hass, in New York Review of Books, 3 November (2005); Life and Poems of Three Koreans: Kim Chi-Ha, Ko Un, Yang Song-Oo by Harold Hakwon Sunoo (2005); 'Ko Un,' by Heejung Cha, in The Facts on File Companion to the World Novel: 1900 to the Present, Volume 2, ed. by Michael Sollars, Arbolina Llamas Jennings (2008); 'Foreword' by Andrew Motion, in Fist Person Sorrowful, translated by Brother Anthony of Taize & Lee Sang-wha (2012); Conversations with Ko Un by Ramin Jahanbegloo; with a foreword by Ashok Vajpeyi (2021)

 Selected works in English translation: